Sentient07/GSOC-Documentation/documentation.md

+This contains the timeline of the tasks that i've accomplished as a Google Summer of Code student

 First week,
 -> I worked on writing tests (missing ones) to the existing develop branch's feature that was added last summer.
 The test that i wrote was to download and save the plot generated using selenium.
 Link to the PR : https://github.com/osuosl/pgd/pull/22

 Meanwhile, i was also working on moving few elements into the Django's form so that it would be convinent for writing tests for the feature that the button is meant to implement.
-Later, me and my mentor decided to use Django's testing framework to send request directly to the URL that the button was intended to, Link to the branch that i was working :
+Later, me and my mentor decided to use Django's "Test Client" testing framework and a little bit of manipulation.

+Also, for getting myself introduced to testdriven development using Django's "Test Client" testing framework, my mentor created an app that just had the functionality which I was intending to test in my first phase of work.
+Link to the repo : https://github.com/mathuin/svgpng/

 Second Phase,
 Building occupancy awareness into PGD and it's.
 I underestimated this phase by allocating 1 week to complete.
 Also, i forgot an issue that was a part of this hierarchy, which i'm working on currently.